NuSkooler/enigma-bbs/docs/servers/gopher.md

 :information_source: See [Wikipedia](https://en.wikipedia.org/wiki/Gopher_(protocol)#Source_code_of_a_menu) for more information on the `gophermap` format.

+:information_source: See [RFC 1436](https://tools.ietf.org/html/rfc1436) for the original Gopher spec.

 :bulb: Tools such as [gfu](https://rawtext.club/~sloum/gfu.html) may help you with `gophermap`'s

 ### Example Gophermap